IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 <br><br><br><br><br><br><br><br><br><br>
 ---

+TO ADD SOMEWHERE
+- JavaAgreggator
+- ~~Explaining the 4 generic types used everywhere~~
+- Explaining engine stuff like the detection executive

+OVERALL PLAN
 - Update the POM.xml
 - Create a new language module (get inspired by a template plugin), find and integrate the extension points: https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/languages/overview/